MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/dotnet-semantic.md

 ms.custom:
   - ignite-2023
 ms.topic: include
-ms.date: 01/02/2024
+ms.date: 10/22/2024
 ---

-Build a console application using the [**Azure.Search.Documents**](/dotnet/api/overview/azure/search.documents-readme) client library to add semantic ranking to an existing search index.
+Build a console application by using the [**Azure.Search.Documents**](/dotnet/api/overview/azure/search.documents-readme) client library to add semantic ranking to an existing search index.

-Alternatively, you can [download the source code](https://github.com/Azure-Samples/azure-search-dotnet-samples/tree/main/quickstart-semantic-search/SemanticSearchQuickstart) to start with a finished project or follow these steps to create your own.
+Alternatively, you can [download the source code](https://github.com/Azure-Samples/azure-search-dotnet-samples/tree/main/quickstart-semantic-search/SemanticSearchQuickstart) to start with a finished project.

 #### Set up your environment